2018 Colgate Raiders football team

 The 2018 Colgate Raiders football team represented Colgate University in the 2018 NCAA Division I FCS football season.
 They were led by fifth-year head coach Dan Hunt and played their home games at Crown Field at Andy Kerr Stadium.
 They were a member of the Patriot League.
 They finished the season 10–2, 6–0 in Patriot League play to be Patriot League champions.
 They received the Patriot League's automatic bid to the FCS Playoffs where, after a first round bye, they defeated James Madison in the second round before losing in the quarterfinals to North Dakota State.
 Following the season, they were awarded the Lambert Division I FCS Cup by the Eastern College Athletic Conference and the Metropolitan New York Football Writers, signifying the Raiders as the best team in the East in Division I FCS.

-Previous season

-The Raiders finished the 2017 season 7–4, 5–1 in Patriot League play to finish in a tie for the Patriot League championship with Lehigh.
-Due to their head-to-head loss over Lehigh, they did not receive a bid to the FCS Playoffs.